 How to Batch Roast and Freeze Garlic, Directions:

 - In a large bowl, toss garlic with a generous amount of olive oil – enough to coat each clove.

 - Spread garlic cloves onto a foil lined baking sheet (I use the bottom of my broiling pan), then sprinkle with salt and pepper.
 Be sure to use a baking sheet that allows to the garlic cloves to be mostly single layer, but also fit snugly together.

 - Cover the baking sheet with foil, making sure you have a good seal over top and around the edges.
 Feel free to use multiple layers of foil if necessary to get a good seal.

-- Bake at 375 degrees for one hour.
+- Bake at 425 degrees for 45 minutes.
 Remove from oven and allow to cool (without removing foil) for about 15 minutes.